jm1021/churchofjesuschrist/_posts/2025-04-20-armor_of_God.md

 18 And take the **helmet of salvation**, and the **sword of my Spirit**, which I will pour out upon you, and my word which I reveal unto you, and be agreed as touching all things whatsoever ye ask of me, and be faithful until I come, and ye shall be caught up, that where I am ye shall be also.
 Amen.

-## President Nelson
+## 🔍 President Nelson Connection: "Confidence Before God" as the Armor's Purpose

+President Nelson’s April 2025 talk aligns perfectly as a culmination of the Armor of God imagery.
+Consider framing his quote as the fruit of wearing the armor:

+Wearing the whole armor—restored through angelic visitations—prepares us to approach the Lord with confidence.
+It enables covenant disciples to move forward with faith, be filled with the Spirit, and be ministered to by angels, just as he promised.

-Spoke, in April 2025, of having confidence before God, **I am referring to having confidence in approaching God right now!** I am referring to praying with confidence that Heavenly Father hears us, that He understands our needs better than we do.
+**I am referring to having confidence in approaching God right now!** I am referring to praying with confidence that Heavenly Father hears us, that He understands our needs better than we do.
 I am referring to having confidence that He loves us more than we can comprehend, **that He sends angels to be with us and with those we love**.
 I am referring to having confidence that He yearns to help each of us reach our highest potential.

--- Prayer, Woship, Temple bring confidence, comprehension, angels, and reaching our potential.

-### Faith, Charity, Virtue  (D&C 121)

---- Sanctify ourselves through Charity, Faith, and Virtue ---
+### Sanctify ourselves through Faith, Charity and Virtue

 45 **Let thy bowels also be full of charity** towards all men, and to the household of faith, and **let virtue garnish thy thoughts unceasingly**; then shall thy confidence wax strong in the presence of God; and the doctrine of the priesthood shall distil upon thy soul as the dews from heaven.

---- The Holy Ghost and gifts become a scepter forever ---

-46 The Holy Ghost shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever.
+46 The **Holy Ghost shall be thy constant companion, and thy scepter an unchanging scepter of righteousness and truth**; and thy dominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever.

+🔗 Related Doctrine:
+D&C 84:88 — “I will go before your face... and mine angels round about you.”

+D&C 27:15–18 — The armor protects us to *“stand in the evil day.”

+D&C 121:45–46 — Virtue and charity sanctify us until our confidence waxes strong.

+## Reflections

+<div id="questions-container" class="space-y-6 border-t border-gray-200 pt-6"></div>

 <script>
 const columnsData = [